 Anna’s Hummingbird on Nest

 It was a long drive for a single bird, but that comes with the territory on chases for new species – one of the signs of “Twitcher’s Disease” – the drive to add new species to lists – life lists or year lists or month lists or Big Day lists – lists for any of many geographical options – world, country, ABA area, state, or county or patch.
-And of course there was the long drive home as well made far worse by an accident somewhere on Interstate 90 that added more than an hour.
+The long drive home was made far worse by an accident somewhere on Interstate 90 that added more than an hour.
 I had posted about the Costa’s Hummingbird on Facebook before heading off and had been contacted by other birders who were interested in what I found.
 And I had contacted some birding friends to alert them of the rarity.
 I brought them all up to date, and thanked Walter and Deb with texts.
 Others contacted me for details.
 Over the next few hours, several others showed up and got to see this little beauty.
 The parade continued on Monday and some friends have seen it again today – Tuesday the 15th.
 I think this guy may stick around for awhile.

 During my visit with Stacey, we noted how cool it was that this rarity had chosen the yard of an excellent birder to visit.
 I recalled other Washington rarities visiting birder’s yards: the Calliope Hummingbird visiting Jeffrey Bryant, the Tennessee Warbler visiting Ed Newbold, and the Rose Breasted Grosbeak visiting Ed Swan and I am sure there are others I am forgetting.
 In each case the excellent birders quickly identified the birds, knew of their rarity and notified the birding world, sharing the wealth so to speak.
 What if this hummingbird had instead visited a yard with a feeder down the street where the owner was not a birder but simply someone who enjoyed birds.
 They very well may not have recognized it as rare or even different.
 The same holds true for the Calliope Hummingbird, Tennessee Warbler and Rose Breasted Grosbeak.
 How often does this in fact often?
 How many other Costa’s Hummingbirds are in Washington right now?
 And the same question for all of those other fortunate coincidences and for rarities in general.
 There are a lot of birders around – covering a lot of ground – but there is much more ground not covered.
 What wonders are there right now?
 What will be seen tomorrow?
 The joys of birding.